catalinestoica/lab/README.md

 ### Requirements

-- make a new package called exercise1
+- make a new package called exercise1 inside your current lab package
 - inside the previous created package, make four classes with the same names as the ones that are in the Class Diagram.
 Also add one more class called Main
 - the four classes will have the attributes, constructors and methods implemented based on the Class Diagram